ColonelFPS/Tempest-s-Privacy-Policy/README.md

  **Who has access to the confidential info and data?**

- The data that is stored is kept in a secure database and can only be accessed by the Developer of Sir Yeet (ColonelFPS#6991).
+ The data that is stored is kept in a secure database and can only be accessed by the Developer of Tempest (tha_colonel).
 No one else will ever be shown the data for any reason.
 You can be assured that your info is safe and will remain as such.

  **Policy changes**